-Section 30.15(1)(k), Florida Statutes Section 1006.12(3), Florida Statutes premises."
-Volunteer Guardians do not have the power of arrest; they must complete 144 hours of training and pass psychological and drug screenings.
+Section 30.15(1)(k), Florida Statutes Section 1006.12(3), Florida Statutes

 To establish a school guardian program to give school districts the option to participate in the guardian program once their local sheriff has elected to participate.
 The funds shall be used for screening-related and training-related costs and providing a one-time stipend of \$500 to school guardians who participate in the school guardian program.